The Death of Jean DeWolff: Plot summary

 Spider-Man races to the Jameson house to avenge Betty.
 When he arrives, however, he finds that Betty is alive, having fended off the Sin-Eater for the past few minutes.
 Spider-Man defeats Carter and begins beating him mercilessly, not stopping even after he loses consciousness.
 Daredevil arrives and pulls him away.
 Spider-Man refuses to back off, and the two superheroes fight.
 Daredevil taunts Spider-Man, using his enraged emotional state against him, and finally knocks him unconscious.

 Stan Carter is brought to jail, and the news that the Sin-Eater was a policeman shocks the city.
 Mr. Popchik "snaps" at the news and takes his World War II service pistol into the city, determined to prove he is not defenseless.
 While riding a New York City Subway train, he is threatened by three teenage muggers.
 He pulls his gun and shoots them, leaving them wounded, and then turns himself in.
 The police are informed by agents of S.H.I.E.L.D. that Carter was a subject of experiments with modifications of PCP; the experiments greatly increased the subject's physical attributes, but also drove them insane.
 Plans to transfer Carter to the prison on Riker's Island leak to the press, and an angry mob besieges the police station.
 With some riot-geared officers working up a distraction, the police try to board Carter onto a truck, but the mob, led by Jean DeWolff's stepfather, forces itself onto the police, threatening to lynch Carter.
 Daredevil throws himself in between, but is overwhelmed by the mob.
 When Spider-Man turns his back, Daredevil cries out "Peter!".
-Realizing the mob will kill Daredevil if he doesn't intervene, Spider-Man swings both Carter and Daredevil to safety.
+Realizing the mob will kill Daredevil if he does not intervene, Spider-Man swings both Carter and Daredevil to safety.

 After the crowd is dispersed, Carter is safely loaded onto the police truck.
-Daredevil then reveals his own secret identity to Spider-Man, and after discussing the latter's recent disillusionment for the criminal justice system, Matt offers to arrange for a lawyer for Mr. Popchik through pro bono publico in order to prove his side of the argument.
+Daredevil then reveals his own secret identity to Spider-Man, and after discussing the latter's recent disillusionment for the criminal justice system, Matt offers to arrange for a lawyer for Mr. Popchik through pro bono publico to prove his side of the argument.